kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/01-prisma-server-to-heroku.md

 2. Yoga Server
 3. React App

-* Normally you have 1 server side app and you push it live and you're done
+* **Normally** you have 1 server side app and you push it live and you're done
-* Or you may have 2 deploys, a REST backend API and you have a React app on the frontend
+* Or you may have 2 deploys
+  - A REST backend API
+  - And you have a React app on the frontend
 * But in our Case we have 3!

 1. Prisma Server